-Lightly sweetened, whole grain apple scones made with fresh grated apple and applesauce, drizzled with an easy caramel glaze.
-A perfect fall – or any season – treat.
+Lightly sweetened, whole grain apple scones recipe made with fresh grated apple and applesauce, drizzled with an easy caramel glaze.
+Check out more great recipes on the Best Bread Recipes page!

 Apples and caramel is such a great combination.
 Our family enjoys our fall tradition of apple tasting night with homemade caramel apple dip, as well as drizzling this crumb-topped apple pie with a bit of caramel.
 So when I was making scones with apples and applesauce, it seemed to be a no-brainer to top them than with a drizzle of caramel.

 Um, yessss.
 After tasting them I briefly thought about calling these apple scones “Double Yum Apple Scones,” but in the end decided on a more descriptive title.

 Whatever – the only thing that matters is that these ARE totally yummy and even though the photos may look decadent, they aren’t too sweet.
 I known- crazy, huh?

 Plus they are made with whole wheat flour, just 1/3 cup of sugar (for 12 pieces) and fresh apples, so you don’t need to feel bad about eating them at all.
 Which you know doesn’t ever bother me, because I’m all about moderation and portion control, right?